cambridge-cares/TheWorldAvatar/web/twa-vis-framework/docs/mapbox.md

 | heatmap | Renders a range of colors to represent point density. |
 | hillshade | Renders DRM data on the client-side. |

-Specifying a layer within the `data.json` file closely follows the [Mapbox layer format](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/), with the addition of a few DTVF specific parameters.
-Required parameters, and DTVF specific ones are detailed in the table below.
+Specifying a layer within the `data.json` file closely follows the [Mapbox layer format](https://docs.mapbox.com/mapbox-gl-js/style-spec/layers/), with the addition of a few TWA-VF specific parameters.
+Required parameters, and TWA-VF specific ones are detailed in the table below.

 | Parameter   | Purpose |
 | ----------- | ------- |